Redshift Security: Access and Data Flows Explained

 Another option to control access to the Redshift cluster is by setting the cluster’s security group inbound rules.
 The security group is like firewall rules for the specific AWS service, by limiting to specific IPs, subnets, ports etc we can add another layer of security to our Redshift cluster.

-Enable enhanced VPC routing
+Enable Enhanced VPC Routing

 When enhanced VPC routing is disabled, Amazon Redshift routes traffic through the internet, even traffic to other services within the AWS network.